jam01/SRS-Template/template.md

 💡 Tips:
 - Keep POCs narrowly focused and measurable.
 Focus on validation goals, not implementation details.
 - Document learnings and decisions to update relevant sections.
--

 #### 3.5.9 Change Management and Release Notes
 💬 _Controls how changes are introduced and communicated._

-➥ Define change categories (breaking, additive, bugfix), approval workflow, and required artifacts (changelogs, migration guides, release notes).
+➥ Define change categories (breaking, additive, bugfix), approval workflow, and required artifacts (changelogs, evaluation summaries, migration guides, release notes).
 Specify backward/forward compatibility guarantees, client communication plans, deprecation timelines, and rollout/rollback procedures.

-#### 3.6 AI/ML
+### 3.6 AI/ML
 💬 This section defines requirements unique to systems incorporating machine learning or data-driven components at their core.
 These requirements complement functional, quality, and design aspects in preceding sections but address ML-specific lifecycle, data, and ethical considerations.

 💡 Tips: